 And here are a couple of resources you can use to do just that!

 - Download and use Glary Utilities from GlarySoft (www.glarysoft.com).
 It’s an easy to use, very thorough utility program that helps you clean up your computer without having to know a lot of geeky facts and terms.
+I even have a Cheatsheet for it over in my Learning Store.
+CLICK HERE to see it.

 The Bottom Line